Representations of Thread Quivers: Classification by thread quivers

 \begin{theorem} Let $\aa$ be a semi-hereditary dualizing $k$-variety, then $\aa$ may be obtained by Construction \ref{construction:ThreadQuiver} from a thread quiver $Q$ where $Q$ is strongly locally finite. \end{theorem}

-\begin{proof} It has been established in Proposition \ref{proposition:kQIsGood} that $kQ$ is indeed a semi-hereditary dualizing $k$-variety, so that we need only to show every semi-hereditary dualizing $k$-variety arises in this way (up to equivalence).
+\begin{proof} It has been established in Proposition \ref{proposition:kQIsGood} that $kQ$ is indeed a semi-hereditary dualizing $k$-variety, so that we need only to show that every semi-hereditary dualizing $k$-variety arises in this way (up to equivalence).

 Let $\aa$ be a semi-hereditary dualizing $k$-variety and let $Q$ be the corresponding thread quiver as in Construction \ref{construction:MakeThreadQuiver}.
-There are obvious embeddings $i^\aa: kQ_r \to kQ$ and $j^{t,\aa}: k\LL_t \to \aa$ which give a functor $F:kQ \to \aa$ as in the following diagram
+We will work with the thread quiver constructed in Lemma \ref{lemma:ChooseGoodQuiver}, so that we can apply Proposition \ref{proposition:ijAdjoints} and Lemma \ref{lemma:jAdmitsAdjoints}.
+We will show that $\aa \cong kQ$.